finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 [EARLY ACCESS] Delete portfolio properties

-Delete one, many or all property values from a portfolio for the specified effectiveAt                Specifying no effectiveAt will delete all properties
+Delete one or more properties from a single portfolio.

 ### Example
 ```java